martindbp/merkl/README.md

 ## What problems does MerkL solve?

-There are a few problems when developing, deploying and productionizing ML models and pipelines:
+These are the relevant problems MerkL tries to tackle when developing, deploying and productionizing ML models and pipelines:

-* Large data such as training data sets and binary models are too large to version in git
+* Large training datasets and binary models are too large to version in git
-* We want to version code and data together so that you can track experiments, deploy with confidence and know how a result was calcualted (data provenance)
+* Code and data and results need to be versioned together so that you can track experiments, deploy easily, and know how a result was calculated (provenance)
-* We want to be able to use the same tools (Github, CI, etc) for ML as for the rest of the product
+* It would be benfitial to be able to use the same tools for ML as for the rest of the product
-* In production (and development), we want to cache calculations in ML pipelines that do not need to be recalculated
+* In production and development, we want to cache final and intermediate results of ML pipelines
 * We want to be able to create a pipeline during development, and easily deploy it without having to reimplement it
-* Pipeline results from production should be easily reproducible in development
+* Pipeline results from production should be easily reproducible in a dev environment

 MerkL tries to solve these issues by:

-1. Providing simple tools to offload the storage of large files to e.g. S3 and only keep references in the git repository
+1. Providing a way to off-load the storage of large files and only keep shallow references in git
 2. Providing a way to chain together Python functions into pipelines, and fetch cached results without first having to executing the functions
-3. Allow pipelines to be run as scripts or deployed directly in a web server without loss of efficiency
+3. Allow pipelines to be run as scripts or deployed directly in a web server without loss of efficiency or requiring changes

 ## Technical details

-MerkL is inspired by [DVC](http://dvc.org) and provides much of the same functionality, but differs in a few ways:
+MerkL is inspired by [DVC](http://dvc.org) and aims to provide much of the same functionality, but differs in a few ways:

-1. MerkL pipelines and functions are defined in pure Python and can be run from the command line as well as from a script.
+1. MerkL pipelines and functions are defined in pure Python and can be run from the command line as well as from a script or long-living server.
 Pipelines are thus suitable to be served from a web server without incurring the overhead of script start-up time or loading of dependencies for each invocation.
-2. MerkL defines a _MerkLe DAG_ (Directed Asyclic Graph), also known as _block-chain_, consisting of the initial data, code and output hashes.
-The output hash are are the combined hashes of the inputs, the code, and the output index.
+2. MerkL defines a [Merkle DAG](https://en.wikipedia.org/wiki/Merkle_tree) (Directed Asyclic Graph), containing the hashes of of the initial data, code and outputs.
+The output hashes are are the combined hashes of the inputs, the code, and the output index.
 All intermediate and final output hashes can therefore be calculated without having to execute any function body code.
 MerkL can then easily check if these values exist in the cache without the need for external logs of pipeline results.
 3. Since pipelines are defined in code, one can create dynamic pipelines, e.g functions with variable number of inputs and outputs.
-This is possible since all normal control structures (if, for, while) are available when defining the pipeline in code.
+This is possible since all normal control flow structures (if, for, while) are available when defining the pipeline in code.
-4. Outputs can be saved to file, but since data is passed in memory between chained function calls (and cached by default), it is not mandatory to write the output to file.
+4. Outputs can be saved to file, but since data is passed in memory between chained function calls (and cached by default), this is not mandatory.
-5. Breakpoints and debugging works as usual since the pipeline and nodes run in a single Python script.
+5. Breakpoints and debugging works seamlessly since the pipeline and nodes run in a single Python script.

 Besides this core functionality, MerkL provides some simple commands for tracking files and pushing/pulling them from remote storage.